Meet & Greet

 Etiquette & Benefits

 “Nogmaals, hier is iets groots to stand gekomen.”
-Anonymous
+Anoniem

-(Again, something of greatness has been created here.)
+(Again, something of greatness has come into being here.
+Anonymous)

 The characters of Godheid and D’Artillac Brill in this deposition are fictitious.
 Any similarity to real persons, living or dead, is coincidental.